buch0090/aichain/README.md

-# AIChain 🚀
+# AIChain

-A revolutionary VIM-like terminal application for AI agent chaining, featuring **multiple AI agents that can communicate with each other** in real-time.
+A revolutionary VIM-like terminal application for AI agent chaining, featuring **multiple AI agents that -can communicate with each other** in real-time.

 ```
     ┌─────┐      ┌─────┐      ┌─────┐      ┌─────┐